zorbaTheRainy/nxfilter-docker/README.md

 While Deepwoods puts all updates under the "latest" tag ([Deepwoods's Docker Hub](https://hub.docker.com/r/deepwoods/nxfilter)), I want each image tagged with the NxFilter version number.

+All the magic occurs via GitActions.
+Once a week, it checks to see if the NXFilter has put out a new version and, if so, creates a Docker image and uploads it to Docker Hub.
+As such, you won't see a lot of releases or check-ins here on GitHub.
+The automation does what is needed.
+The updates are seen on DockerHub.

 My [Docker Hub](https://hub.docker.com/r/zorbatherainy/nxfilter) and [GitHub](https://github.com/zorbaTheRainy/nxfilter-docker)